| Drilling Down Newsletter # 16 -

 integrate them, and so forth.
 Got data?
 Get analytics.

+That's the ticket.
+Oh yeah.
 But as you folks know, you can do some very meaningful, quite

 useful, action-oriented analytics with nothing more than a